 ClouFlare SSL VS Let's Encrypt¶

-Many fortrabbit clients have used CloudFlare to get SSL (https) for their own custom domain without the need to book and setup the HTTPS custom Component here.
-Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt on it's own.
+Many fortrabbit clients have used CloudFlare to get SSL, see our HTTPS article as well, for their own custom domain without the need to book and setup a custom cert here.
+Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt.
 So if that is your aim, you'll might not need CloudFlare.

 Other reasons to use CloudFlare¶